Budget For The Holidays

 - The gift of time and talent.
 Offering to assist a friend or family member with a project can also be a wonderful gift.

-- Start early so the cost is spread out over a broader period.
+- Start shopping early so the cost is spread out over a broader period.

 - Check out thrift or secondhand stores.

 - Avoid using a credit card.
-Try to buy using cash/debit card.
+Try to buy using cash or a debit card.

 And finally, use our holiday budget worksheet to set up a holiday spending plan to help get through the holidays financially intact.
-For more help with budgeting, debt repayment or credit visit our website or call us at 1-888-282-5811.
+For more help with budgeting, debt repayment, or credit counseling, visit our website or call us today!